atachibana/single-instance-widget/readme.txt

 == Installation ==

-1. Clone this repository under the `/wp-content/plugins/` directory
+1. Crone or Copy all files under the `<wordpress>/wp-content/plugins/single-instance-widget`.
-1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plugin from Administration Screen.
-1. Access Administration Screen > Appearance > Widgets.
+1. Access to the 'Appearance' > 'Widget' from Administration Screen.
-1. Drag 'Single Instance Widget' into the sidebar area and watch the pallet.
+1. Drag and drop 'Single Instance Widget' to side bar area.
+The widget will be hidden from widget pallet.
+1. Delete the dropped widget in the side bar area.
+The widget will be come back on widget pallet.

 == Frequently Asked Questions ==

 = A hidden widget area became just blank space, not padded. =

-Limitation.
+Restriction.

 = Not hidden in Customizer =

+Restriction.

-Limitation.
-It supports Widget screen of Administration Screen.
+This example supports Widget screen of Administration Screen only.

-== Screenshots ==

-n/a

 == Changelog ==

-= 1.0.0 =
+= 1.0.0 - 17th December 2017
 * Initial

-== Upgrade Notice ==

-= 1.0.0 =

-n/a